-With the choice between six different sizes (from twin to California king), eight neutral hues (plus two new rich shades in raisin and moss), we’re calling it: This is one of the best bundles on the market, period.
+With the choice between six sizes (from twin to California king) and eight neutral hues (plus two new rich shades: raisin and moss), we’re calling it: This is one of the best bundles on the market, period.

 Best Value: Linen Home Cotton Percale Sheet Set

 Trial period: N/A | Feel: Stiff | Starting price: $49